RealSrsBusiness/RS2SharpEmulator/README.md

 # RS2SharpEmulator

 A game server emulator for the MMORPG Runescape.
 Protocol revision #317.
-Written in C# .NET 5
+Written in pure C# .NET 5.

 For learning and educational purposes.